-A TOT workshop has three main components:
+A Resilience Training has three main components:

-The training curriculum for the Training of Trainers is currently under revision and a new version will be launched in December 2014.
 Coral reef managers and practitioners from the region where the workshop is hosted are eligible to participate.
 Participants are selected through a competitive application process.
 Individuals are often selected in pairs from each attending country so that they can work together after the workshop to support projects in their area.